BYLAWS & POLICIES

 Section II Selection of Board of Directors

 The Board of Directors shall be selected by a majority vote of those present at the annual membership meeting.
 The Board of Directors shall consist of nine (9) members, one of whom is the Head Coach.
 The remaining eight (8) members shall be selected by a majority vote of those present at the annual membership meeting.
-The term for the remaining eight (8) members is two (2) years.
+The term for the remaining eight (8) members is three (3) years.
 The remaining eight (8) board members may serve a maximum of two (2) consecutive terms and must remain off the Board at least one (1) year before they are eligible to serve again.
 In the event of fewer than 8 candidates nominated term limits may be waived.

 Section III Vacancies